gernhan/english-learning/listening/kLish/README.md

 Starbucks

 Barista: a person who serves in a coffee shop
-Turnover rate: very high in US.
+Turnover rate: exceptionally high in US.
 The turnover rate in Starbucks is high.
 Localization or Geographical preference: adapt to the local area Strong recognition: well-known reputation

 Completion Answers need to be:

-- Exactly what you hear
+- Precisely what you hear
 - No more than 3 words

 Answers: